 Other opioids that do not have a medical purpose and that healthcare professionals do not prescribe include heroin and illegally manufactured fentanyl.

-Anyone taking opioids can be at serious risk of addiction and overdose if people use them in a manner other than how a healthcare professional prescribes them, or if someone uses them without a prescription.
+Anyone taking opioids can be at serious risk of addiction and overdose if they use the drugs in a manner other than how a healthcare professional prescribes them or if someone uses them without a prescription.

 People can take opioids in: